Vegetarian Lentil Soup: Hearty and Healthy

 - 1 small Onion, sliced into 1/2 rings

-- 1 dozen or so Baby carrots, sliced into
+- 1 dozen or so Baby carrots, whole

 - 1/2 Mild anaheim chili (or red bell) pepper, finely diced